MeghanW23/cohenlab_neurofeedback/README.md

   - **msit_materials**: Contains materials and resources specific to the MSIT, including event files.
   - **nfb_materials**: Holds resources for neurofeedback tasks, including images.
   - **rifg_materials**: Contains materials related to RIFG tasks, including images and event files.
   - **scripts**: A collection of Python and shell scripts used for executing various tasks, data handling, and other functionalities within the project, including GUI-related scripts and other utility scripts.
+The most important scripts are described in the 'Task Script Descriptions' Section below.

 ## Task Script Descriptions